importance of a grant manual - non-profit grant management

 As tempting as it might be to start off the proposal writing process with the executive summary, refrain from giving into this temptation.
 Tackle this(executive summary) phase of the grant writing process after completion of the entire proposal.
 By doing this, salient points in the grant that might have ended up escaping your notice will be captured in the executive summary.

 The executive summary should mirror the structure of the main document.
-Whereas some individuals prefer to begin with the goal of the project/program through to the identification of the applicant(organization/individual), others prefer to begin with the identification of the organization while working their way down to the program budget.
+Whereas some individuals prefer to begin with the goal of the project/program through to the identity of the applicant(organization/individual), others prefer to begin with the identity of the organization while working their way down to the program budget.
 Regardless of the format opted for, being logical and cogent is essential to success.
 The steps indicated below may serve as a guide in the writing process:

 1. Indicate the identity of the organization and its' goals.